Stumptown (comics): Reception

-Oni Press announced that in less than one week, the first issue sold out at the distributor level.
+In less than one week, the first issue sold out at the distributor level.
 The first volume was nominated for the 2011 Eisner Award for Best Limited Series.

 Collected editions

 Adaptation

 On January 29, 2019, it was announced that ABC had ordered a pilot based on the graphic novels.
 A month later on February 25, Cobie Smulders was cast in the lead role as Dex Parios.
 The series premiered on September 25, 2019.
-It was originally renewed by ABC for a second season, but after delays due to the COVID-19 pandemic ended up delaying the beginning of production into 2021, the network reversed their decision and cancelled the series.
+It was originally renewed by ABC for a second season, but after delays due to the COVID-19 pandemic, the network reversed their decision and cancelled the series.